mcasilio/worddeafness/README.md

 This repository is currently archived as a means of sharing the files with the public in a read-only format.
 However, it is still actively maintained.
 Any questions concerning the analyses or code can be sent to: marianne.e.casilio@vanderbilt.edu.

-Included here are three zip files:
+Included here are three branches:

-worddeafness_behavior
+worddeafness-behavior

-worddeafness_neuroimaging
+worddeafness-neuroimaging

-worddeafness_narrparadigms
+worddeafness-narrparadigms

-The contents of these zip files are described below:
+The contents of each branch are described below:

 # worddeafness_behavior
 This contains data and code for all of the behavioral data of the aforementioned manuscript.
 Code was written for use in R 4.3.0 for Mac OS.
 Users will need to specify a working directory and ensure the data file is in said directory prior to running the code.